What are Orthopedic Shoes and Why You Should Wear Them

 Extra depth

 Orthopedic shoes are constructed on a special shoe last with extra depth, to accommodate thick insoles and orthotics.
 They also offer a relaxed, comfortable fit, which eliminates pressure points on the foot.
-A bonus for those that love wearing thick cushioned socks that require more space.
+A bonus for those who love wearing thick cushioned socks that require more space.

 Wide toe box

 A wide toe box offers pressure relief for bunions and hammertoe deformities and allows extra room for toe movement.
+Learn about the different types of bunions and how to naturally shrink bunions to improve foot comfort.

 Protective interior